Cryptologism/standaloneiptv/README.md

 # standaloneiptv
-THIS IS A TEST ONLY AND WILL BE PAID IN THE FUTURE.(Use it while it free)
+THIS IS A TEST ONLY

 Only this link are work for now.